 The most common injury seen in Australian workplaces is, hands down, strains and sprains.
 These injuries usually occur when an employee is required to lift, push or carry something heavy, which then puts a strain on their muscles.
 These sorts of injuries can be avoided by utilising proper lifting techniques, like bending at the knees and lifting from the legs, and keeping your back straight.

 2. Falls, trips and slips

-If your job requires you to work at a height, on a ladder or cherry picker, you must ensure you’ve received proper training on safe practices from your employer.
+If your job requires you to work at a height, on a ladder or cherry picker, you must ensure you’ve received proper training on safe practices from your employer to avoid falling from a height.
 Trips and slips are also common occurrences around the workplace.
 To avoid serious injury, encourage your team to remove tripping hazards from walkways, mop up spills when they occur, and keep a clean working environment.